MichailSemoglou/chiaroscuro-forge/CONTRIBUTING.md

 ## Community

-Discussions about ChiaroscuroForge take place on this repository's Issues and Pull Requests sections.
+Discussions about Chiaroscuro Forge take place on this repository's Issues and Pull Requests sections.
 Anybody is welcome to join these conversations.

 ## License